-I was looking for City quality work outside London and OC Bristol was the natural choice.
-I applied for and attended the OC vacation scheme in my second year at university and knew that this was the type of law firm I wanted to work for.
+I was looking for City quality work outside London and Bristol was the natural choice.
+I applied for and attended the Osborne Clarke vacation scheme in my second year at university and knew that this was the type of law firm I wanted to work for.

 What drew you to qualify into Banking?

 I had exposure to clients from day one.
 I was able to manage my own workload as a trainee whilst at the same time getting excellent training and supervision throughout my time in the banking team.
 The work was often challenging but the variety of work involved (including project finance, acquisition finance, corporate finance and real estate finance) meant that it always remained engaging and interesting throughout my seat.

 8.30-9.00am – Arrive at work and check emails.
 Respond to any urgent emails.